revathskumar/blog.revathskumar.com/_posts/2017-03-29-fringerprints-are-not-passwords.md

 authenticate using your system using your fingers, but if you chose to use password attacker needs you to be conscious and alive to break in.

+Even your friend/roommate can get access into your phone/system while you are asleep or passed out.

 ## What Google says about fingerprint security?

 In the [help of pixel phone](https://support.google.com/pixelphone/answer/6300638) Google warn users